What makes beautiful melodies…..beautiful?

 In reality, this is rarely the case and the aim of this lesson is to show you the value of playing around with consonance and dissonance in music, and that the magic happens, not when there is a series of consonant intervals, but when consonant and dissonant intervals are blended together to make beautiful melodies.

 The study of different intervals, their names, and how they form scales or chords, goes beyond the purpose of this lesson but you should definitely consider learning music theory if you’re not doing so already.
-Read this article to learn what music theory is not – and what it really is.

 In these examples I will be using only 3 intervals

 - Perfect fourth – less stable than the perfect fifth, but still, quite consonant

 - Augmented fourth – also called the Tritone, an interval so dissonant that also got itself nicknamed “the Devil’s interval” through the years.

 Now, play these 3 intervals on your guitar and listen carefully to their different sounds.

 Notice that when you play the augmented 4th, the tritone, your ear wants to hear another note, to resolve the tension that has been created.